-The Company as a Class 2 investment firm shall at all times have own funds at least the highest of the following:
+The Company as a Class 2 investment firm shall at all times have own funds at least the highest between the Initial Capital, Fixed Overheads and K-Factors Requirements.

-- Initial Capital Requirement,

-- Fixed Overhead Requirements, and

-- K-Factors Requirement.

-4.1.
+4.1.1.
 Initial Capital Requirement

-As per the Title III of the Law, the initial capital of a CIF which is authorised to provide any of the investment services or perform any of the investment activities listed in points (3) and (6) of Part I of Annex I to the Investment Services and Activities and Regulated Markets Law, shall be $\[mathbb{e}\]$ 750k while for a CIF which is authorised to provide any of the investment activities listed in points (1), (2), (4), (5) and (7) which is not permitted to hold clients' money or securities belonging to its clients, the initial capital shall be $\[mathbb{e}\]$ 75k.
-For all other CIFs, the initial capital shall be $\[mathbb{e}\]$ 50k.

-Therefore, since the Company is authorised to provide the investment service of dealing on own account, its initial capital is €750k.
+As per the Title III of the Law, the initial capital of a CIF which is authorised to provide any of the investment services or perform any of the investment activities listed in points (3) and (6) of Part I of Annex I to the Investment Services and Activities and Regulated Markets Law, shall be $\[mathbb{e}$ 750k while for a CIF which is authorised to provide any of the investment activities listed in points (1), (2), (4), (5) and (7) which is not permitted to hold clients' money or securities belonging to its clients, the initial capital shall be $\[mathbb{e}$ 75k.
+For all other CIFs, the initial capital shall be $\[mathbb{e}$ 150k.
+Therefore, since the Company is authorised to provide the investment service of dealing on own account, its initial capital is $\[mathbb{e}$ 750k.

-4.2.
+4.1.2.
 Fixed Overheads requirement

 The fixed overheads requirement (FOR) applies to all CIFs.
 The FOR is intended to calculate a minimum amount of capital that a CIF would need available to absorb losses if it has cause to wind-down or exit the market.
 It is calculated as the one quarter of the fixed overheads of the preceding year (or business plan where the audited financial statements are not available) in accordance with the provision of Article 13 of IFR.

-Further to the above, the Company's fixed overheads requirement based on the latest audited financial statements is €96k as per the table below:
+Further to the above, the Company's fixed overheads requirement based on the latest audited financial statements is €127k as per the table below:

-Table 10: Fixed Overheads Requirement
+Table 9: Fixed Overheads Requirement

-Item €'000 Total expenses of the previous year after distribution of profits 656 Total deductions 273 (-)Staff bonuses and other remuneration - (-)Employees', directors' and partners' shares in net profits - (-)Other discretionary payments of profits and variable remuneration - (-)Shared commission and fees payable 273 (-)Fees, brokerage and other charges paid to CCPs that are charged to customers - (-)Fees to tied agents - (-)Interest paid to customers on client money where this is at the firm's discretion - (-)Non-recurring expenses from non-ordinary activities (-)Expenditures from taxes -

-(-)Losses from trading on own account in financial instruments - (-)Contract based profit and loss transfer agreements - (-)Expenditure on raw materials - (-)Payments into a fund for general banking risk - (-)Expenses related to items that have already been deducted from own funds - Annual Fixed Overheads 383 Fixed Overheads requirement 96
+Item €'000 Total expenses of the previous year after distribution of profits 844 Total deductions (338) (-)Staff bonuses and other remuneration - (-)Employees', directors' and partners' shares in net profits - (-)Other discretionary payments of profits and variable remuneration - (-)Shared commission and fees payable (338) (-)Fees, brokerage and other charges paid to CCPs - (-)Fees to tied agents - (-)Interest paid to customers on client money where this is at the firm's discretion - (-)Non-recurring expenses from non-ordinary activities - (-)Expenditures from taxes - (-)Losses from trading on own account in financial instruments - (-)Contract based profit and loss transfer agreements - (-)Expenditure on raw materials - (-)Payments into a fund for general banking risk - (-)Expenses related to items that have already been deducted from own funds - Annual Fixed Overheads 507 Fixed Overheads requirement 127

-4.3.
+4.1.3.
 K-Factors Requirement